Hispanic Television Summit: 2020

-The second day featured programmed sessions that focused on advertising and media buying.
-This included an opening address from Gonzalo Del Fa, President of GroupM Multicultural, an interview with Marla Skiko, Global Head of Media for Ford Motor Company, and a panel discussion moderated by Sean Cunningham, President of the Video Advertising Bureau (VAB), and featuring Glenda Villanueva-Marchetta, Multicultural Lead for at Altice's a4 Advertising, Steve Mandala, President of Ad Sales for Univision, and Sandra Alfaro, EVP, Managing Partner for 305 Worldwide, Horizon Media.

-The third day's sessions focused on audiences and research.
-They included conversations with Ilia Calderón, Co-Anchor, Noticiero Univision, Co-Host, Aquí y Ahora; plus two separate presentations of research findings, one from Michelle Auguste of Fuse Media and one from Lauren Zweifler of NBCUniversal Telemundo Enterprises; and interviews with Marisol Martinez of Charter Communications and Luis Caballero of COX Communications.

-The fourth and final day's sessions focused on content production and distribution.
-They included a presentation of a new Spanish language network from Discovery Networks titled Hogar de HGTV, an interview with Romina Rosado of NBCUniversal Telemundo and Alejandro Uribe of EXILE Content, and a panel including Jorge Fiterre of Condista, Luis Torres-Bohl of Castalia, and Shane Cannon of Vidgo.

 2019

 The seventeenth annual Summit was held on Wednesday, October 30, 2019, at the Westin New York Times Square, as part of NYC Television Week.
-The focus of discussion was “Changing Options” for the Hispanic Consumer.
+The focus of discussion was "Changing Options" for the Hispanic Consumer.

 The Summit opened with a keynote conversation between Fox News Channel journalist and political analyst Juan Williams and Summit producer Joe Schramm.
-Williams discussed his immigration from Panama into the United States, his career as a journalist, and his outlook on the growing influence of US Hispanics, stating “You no longer can see them as a secondary market”.
-He also fielded questions regarding the 2020 US presidential election and stated that “candidates cannot take the Latino vote for granted” and “need to get out in the communities”.
-Other notable speakers throughout the day included: CEO of M8 John Santiago, CEO of the Video Advertising Bureau (VAB) Sean Cunningham, President of NBCUniversal Owned Television Stations Valari Staab, North American CEO of La Liga Boris Gartner, SVP of Insights for Telemundo Lia Silkworth, Oscar-winning producer Deirdre Fenton, CEO & Founder of H-Code Parker Morse, President of Castalia Communications Luis Torres-Bohl and CEO of THEMA Americas Patrick Rivet.
+Williams discussed his immigration from Panama into the United States, his career as a journalist, and his outlook on the growing influence of US Hispanics, stating "You no longer can see them as a secondary market".
+He also fielded questions regarding the 2020 US presidential election and stated that "candidates cannot take the Latino vote for granted" and "need to get out in the communities".
+Other speakers throughout the day included CEO of M8 John Santiago, CEO of the Video Advertising Bureau (VAB) Sean Cunningham, President of NBCUniversal Owned Television Stations Valari Staab, North American CEO of La Liga Boris Gartner, SVP of Insights for Telemundo Lia Silkworth, Oscar-winning producer Deirdre Fenton, CEO & Founder of H-Code Parker Morse, President of Castalia Communications Luis Torres-Bohl and CEO of THEMA Americas Patrick Rivet.
 Hosts for the day were Jessica Formoso of FOX 5, Christian Acosta of LatinX Now!, and Gio Benitez of ABC News.